ryanwilsond/HelloWorld/ECA/libexec/nslib/docs/Design-dev.md

 |-|-|
 | addressof | gets address of pointer (workaround to pointer addressing issue) |
 | copyinto | copies elements from an array into another array |

+## xnsinit_list

+Custom initalizer list implementation.
+Mainly because the goal of nslib is to **completely** avoid all of the standard headers

+Same functionality as std::initalizer_list.